lenioh/admin-dashboard/README.md

 # admin-dashboard

-This a CSS gridd exercise.
+This a CSS grid exercise.
 Admin dashboard mock-up.